 The following year (1983) brought Autumn Glow and Winter Song.
 For some reason the shape of the painted Phoenix is different on these two: on the summer plaques it is painted in profile but on these it is drawn as if looked at from either above or below.
 All of the other painted Phoenix I’ve seen on sculptures have been in the ‘profile’ orientation.

 1983 was also the introduction year for the open edition Flower Plate.
-The original issue price is unknown but it appears on the existing Cybis site for $495.
+The original issue price is unknown but it appeared on the 2008 Cybis site for $495.
 This was not a mounted piece.
 It is 6.75” in diameter and sits about 7/8” inch high on the leaf-shaped ‘feet’.
 The phoenix is the normal mold impression on these.
 Each of the eight flowers depicted on the front has its name and traditional association within the “Language of Flowers”.
 Clockwise from the 1 o’clock position in the front photo:

 Rose = Love (although for “love” the rose should be red, not pink)

 Lily of the Valley = Sweetness

 Violet = Faithfulness

 The Berry Plate, issued in 1984, was billed as the “companion” to the Flower Plate which it matches in size and overall style.
 It too was on the 2008 Cybis site at $495.
 Unlike the Flower Plate, the plants are simply identified by name on the plate’s reverse.
 Clockwise from noon in the front photo: blueberry, snowberry, raspberry, sea buckthorn, currants, blackberry, gooseberry, and wild strawberry.
 All are edible except perhaps the snowberry (Symphoricarpos albus), upon which opinions differ: some say they are poisonous to humans – though not animals – while others maintain they are edible although certainly not tasty because they are high in saponins.